geoffgould.net

 Liberal (noun)

 Mental Disorder: As with Democrats, true Liberals are anti-American liberty-haters who spit on the precepts of the nation's Founding Fathers.
-These irrational humans, long since bereft of sense or reason, believe that big government should control all aspects of private citizens' lives.
-Well aware that such treasonous thoughts could backlash from those who still cherish liberty, they endevour to villify anyone or any concept that tries to shatter their close-minded, insane viewpoints.
-Such villification of patriotic Americans is the Liberal's only "defense" with which to avoid logic or facts in an open debate, as they cannot argue any of their points with any sort of rationality.
+These irrational humans, long since bereft of sense or reason, believe that big government should control all aspects of private citizens' lives, from cradle to grave.
+Well aware that such treasonous thoughts could backlash from those who still cherish liberty, Democrats endevour to villify anyone or any concept that tries to shatter their close-minded, insane viewpoints.
+Such villification of patriotic Americans is the Liberal's only "defense" with which to avoid logic or facts in any open debate, as they cannot argue any of their own "points" with any sort of rationality.

 There are those who claim to be liberals but in fact simply think they are liberals: when they reveal they actually enjoy freedom and the American way, they demonstrate that in reality they have Libertarian and/or [original] Republican leanings.